Master of Laws (LLM) Program

 A Master of Laws, or LLM, is a graduate qualification in the field of law.
 This internationally recognized postgraduate law program allows lawyers to gain advanced, specialized legal training by choosing classes within a specific area of law to develop their expertise.
 In addition to the academic advantages an LLM offers, students also have opportunities to network with colleagues and professors and build a lasting, professional network.
 Applicants to the LLM Program must hold a law degree from a recognized law school.
 Both graduates with a foreign law degree and graduates with a U.S. JD are encouraged to apply.

-Curriculum
+Curriculum and Requirements

 Our LLM Program allows a great deal of flexibility, allowing students the freedom to choose their classes, in consultation with our LLM Faculty Advisor.
 Other than our two specialized LLM courses for foreign lawyers, our LLM students take the same classes as our JD students.
 LLM students may choose to pursue a General LLM or an LLM with a Specialization.
+Though a U.S. JD is generally required to take to the Hawai‘i Bar, students may take courses that will help prepare them to take bar exams in the other states with other requirements.

-General LLM Program information and requirements
+LLM Program requirements

-- a minimum of 24 credits are required to graduate
+- A minimum of 24 credits are required to graduate

-- LLM students take Introduction to American Law in their first semester (exempt for U.S. JD graduates or if waived by LLM Faculty Advisor)
+- LLM students take Introduction to U.S Law in their first semester

-- Courses already taken as part of a U.S. JD Program may not be repeated for LLM Program credit, except with permission from the Associate Dean for Academic Affairs
+(exempt for U.S. JD graduates or if waived by LLM Faculty Advisor) - Courses already taken as part of a U.S. JD Program may not be repeated for LLM Program credit, except with permission from the Associate Dean for Academic Affairs

-Classes designed for students with foreign law degrees
+For students with foreign law degrees

 Legal English preparation and support